Faking rights: Why anti-racists detest the Anti-Defamation League

 Starbucks’ plan to shut down stores on May 29th for anti-racist training, including the Anti-Defamation League, has brought new scrutiny to the ADL.
-Its inclusion in the Starbucks training panel isn’t a surprise: the ADL often provides publicly-funded trainings, and it has a long relationship with Starbucks’ CEO, Howard Schulz.
+Its inclusion in the Starbucks training panel isn’t a surprise: the ADL often provides publicly-funded trainings, and it has a long relationship with Starbucks’ Chairman, Howard Schulz.

 But enlisting the ADL has instantly made things worse for Schulz.
 Across Twitter, Starbucks is being called to #DroptheADL.
 The other trainers on the panel are being called on to refuse to work with them.
 This may be confusing if you know the ADL as a provider of “tolerance education” to schoolkids.
 But the ADL’s brand as a civil rights organization is built on a long history of pushing aside people of color.
 And the Starbucks Moment may undo the ADL’s success in whitewashing that history.

 How the ADL pushed its “tolerance education” into schools over the objections of people of color and LGBT groups